Shopper Decision Journey

 Trends involving shoppers

-Other trends that also have an effect on the shopper’s path to your product include a growing technological orientation, the increasing need for expression and a stronger connection with other people from all over the world.
-This means that shoppers’ decisions are becoming more and more subject to input from peers, reviews, retailers and competing brands.
+Technological trends show that there is an increasing need for expression (online) and connections with people from all over the world.
+This trend is visible in shoppers’ decisions as they become more and more subject to input from peers, online reviews and competing brands.

 What is shopper research?

-Motivaction has a variety of research techniques available for mapping out a Shopper Decision Journey.
-These techniques provide clients with insights, both at an holistic and extremely detailed level, of the concrete (side) steps shoppers take, and the deeper motivations that lie at the root of their decisions.
-Each step is explained in terms of functional, emotional and expressive factors:
+We have a variety of research techniques available to map a Shopper Decision Journey.
+These provide our client with highly detailed insights of the (side)steps shoppers take, and the deeper motivations that lie at the root of their decisions.
+Each step taken by the shopper is explained in terms of functional, emotional and expressive factors:

-- the five Ws that provide a profile of the shopper and place this in context (who, what, where, when and why)
+- the five W’s (who, what, where, when and why) create a profile of the shopper and put it in context

-- the five Hs that relate primarily to the actual shop visit (how, how many, how much, how often and how long)
+- the five H’s (how, how many, how much, how often and how long) relate primarily to their shop visit

 How does shopper research work in practice?